 But product liability cases can be complex.
 When a business owner finds out a customer came in contact with a product sold and he or she was not warned about the risks, the company that sold the product is held liable.
 These companies should acknowledge when someone is injured by one of their products.
 There are laws that protect customers from such errors.

 When a product injures someone, the client generally files a claim against the grower, manufacturer, or anyone in the chain of distribution.
-A California product liability attorney can determine which parties are held accountable.
+A California product liability lawyer can determine which parties are held accountable.

 A strict liability standard is used when reviewing product liability claims.
 In other words, the person filing the complaint needs to prove the defective product caused harm.
 Marijuana businesses have two types of exposures: